GeoscienceAustralia/anuga_core/CONTRIBUTING.rst

 Easy Issues
 -----------

-A great way to start contributing to scikit-learn is to pick an item from the list of [Easy issues](https://github.com/stoiver/anuga_core/issues?labels=Easy) in the issue tracker.
+A great way to start contributing to anuga is to pick an item from the list of [Easy issues](https://github.com/stoiver/anuga_core/issues?labels=Easy) in the issue tracker.
+(Well there are none there yet, but we will be putting some up soon!)
 Resolving these issues allow you to start contributing to the project without much prior knowledge.
 Your assistance in this area will be greatly appreciated by the more experienced developers as it helps free up their time to concentrate on